 When looking at the pros and cons of debit cards, a lack of annual fees can be a major plus.
 Unlike credit cards, debit card users aren’t required to pay annual charges or maintenance fees.
 Many financial institutions, including Texas Tech Credit Union, even give users debit cards with additional perks, such as cashback for spending up to a certain amount.
-Debit cards also give customers convenient access to cash from ATMs that are affiliated with their banks, but many will also reimburse charges incurred from non-affiliated ATM usage.
-Texas Tech Credit Union offers out-of-network ATM reimbursement fees of up to $25* nationwide.
+Debit cards also members convenient access to cash from ATMs that are affiliated with their financial institutions, but many will also reimburse charges incurred from non-affiliated ATM usage.

 Easy to get

 Someone with a short or poor credit history may have difficulty obtaining a credit card because they often require a well-established credit history or high credit score.
 But debit cards may be given to anyone with a checking account, so having poor or no credit can’t prevent someone from obtaining a debit card.

 Unlike credit cards, consumers can’t build positive credit through debit card usage.
 However, a negative checking account balance or unexpected overdraft can negatively impact your credit report and score.
 Even if you are not currently looking to make a major purchase (e.g., a vehicle or a home), employers and landlords are also likely to check your credit score.
 A few negative marks could give them the impression that you’re not financially responsible.

 When using a debit card, it’s imperative that you closely track your expenses.
 If you spend more than what is available in your checking account, you may be hit with overdraft or insufficient funds charges, which can cost up to $35.
 If you don’t check your balance on a regular basis, it can be very easy to spend more than you have.
 To help better monitor your spending, sign up for banking alerts to keep track of your expenditures and current balances, and log in to your online account at least once per week to review purchases and statements.